 You’re probably wondering!

-How To Make the Closed Guard Kimura Lock Submission?
+How to Complete the Closed Guard Kimura Lock?

 In the following video, you’ll learn the process of setting up a kimura submission from the full guard adequately.
 Watch and learn!

 Suppose you need further assistance in setting up a jiu-jitsu kimura lock from the closed guard position.
 In that case, the following are some excellent additional steps to follow.

 - Get your BJJ opponent trapped in your closed guard position.
 Then use the action-reaction principle to force the opponent to put his hand on your hips or the mat.

 - Use your leg to break your opponent’s posture and bring him closer to you.
 This will force him to put one hand on the mat.

 - Install your initial grip by gripping the wrist of your opponent’s arm that you want to attack.

 - Initiate opening your closed guard and perform a hip escape to lean up toward the gripped arm.

 - Using your free hand, reach across your opponent’s triceps.
 In addition, wrap it tightly around your opponent’s arm before connecting your two arms.

 - Try to get your hips approaching the side of your opponent’s controlled hand.